Clinical Services at Out Youth: How to Volunteer and Practicum/Internship Placements

 2. The clinical director will contact you to set up a follow-up meeting to discuss mutual needs and fit.

-All clinical volunteers at Out Youth gain experiences to serve this particular community available in few other venues, and also benefit from networking opportunities with other stakeholders serving the LGBT community.
+All clinical volunteers and interns at Out Youth gain experiences to serve this particular community available in few other venues, and also benefit from networking opportunities with other stakeholders serving the LGBT community.
 Additionally, clinical volunteers have access to opportunities for professional development, including becoming certified in Mental Health First Aid.

 As a mental health advocate, you are uniquely positioned to apply for a practicum placement at Out Youth should you choose to do so.